-Argyll Mausoleum: the Argyll Mausoleum is situated at the NE corner of the modern church.
-The Mausoleum was built to the designs of James Lowrie in 1795-6, replacing a vault used by the Argyll family inside the Collegiate church.
+Argyll Mausoleum: the Argyll Mausoleum is situated at the north-east corner of the modern church.
+The mausoleum was built to the designs of James Lowrie in 1795-6, replacing a vault used by the Argyll family inside the Collegiate church.
 It remained in situ when the Collegiate church was demolished and the present church built.
 Originally, it had a slated pyramid roof, but this was replaced by a cast iron dome in 1891-3.
-As it stands, the mausoleum is on a square-plan with the pointed-arched entrance on the N elevation, flanked by two blind-traceried lancets and applied pilasters.
+As it stands, the mausoleum is on a square-plan with the pointed-arched entrance on the north elevation, flanked by two blind-traceried lancets and applied pilasters.
 The domed roof has rooflights and a smaller dome at the apex.
 The Argyll Campbells were buried in this mausoleum - the last being the 10th Duke in 1949.
-The interior of the mausoleum consists of two platforms on the side walls containing coffins and on the S wall a wide cusped arch over a niche containing the 15th century effigies of Duncan Campbell, the founder of the Collegiate church and his wife.
+The interior of the mausoleum consists of two platforms on the side walls containing coffins and on the south wall a wide cusped arch over a niche containing the 15th century effigies of Duncan Campbell, the founder of the Collegiate church and his wife.

 Douglas of Glenfinart Mausoleum: built in 1888 to the north-west of the church this is an octagonal red sandstone structure, with rock-cut ashlar walls, a studded timber door with a carved armorial panel above it and a stone-slabbed roof.
 The mausoleum contains the remains of General Sir John Douglas, Commander during the Indian Mutiny.